flyingcircusio/aramaki/TECHNICAL-NOTES.md

 * "In case of emergency" commands with offline signatures

-* Browser-based strong authentication with yubikeys that also provide signed "session keys" that can impersonate the use for a while.
+* Browser-based strong authentication with yubikeys that also provide signed "session keys" that can impersonate the user for a given duration.

+  The issue here is that we can't sign the whole thing via browser crypto or AuthN.
+Browser crypto doesn't reach the yubikey and AuthN is designed to sign small challenges like hashes (careful with replay attacks).

-# Other Features that could be interesting for MVP mass
+# Other Features that could be interesting for MVP scope

 * implementing federated "announcements" (current incidents, planned maintenances)